manuel3108/svelte-add-linting/README.md

 After the preset runs,
 * You may need to restart / reload your IDE, in order for the `.editorconfig` to take effect.

-* You can `npm run lint`, to lint all your files.
+* You can `npm run lint`, to lint all your files and check the formatting of them.

 * You can `npm run format`, to format all your files.

-* You can `npm run format-check`, to check the formatting of all your files (helpful for your CI/CD Pipelines).

-* You can `npm run check`, to check the formatting and linting of all your files (helpful for your CI/CD Pipelines).
+_**Note: Other scripts where added, but they are only implementation details and are not intendet to be used manually!**_

 ## 😵 Help!
 I have a question
 [Create an issue](https://github.com/manuel3108/svelte-add-linting/issues/new) and I'll try to help.